GrozaMihaiRoland/Proiect-Drona-QuadCopter-Drona-Dumitru/README.md

 # Drona Quadcopter - Drona Dumitru

-## Motivation
-Me like drone when young, me build drone when olds or sth lol

 ## Overview
-A fully custom quadcopter drone featuring custom chassis modelling, PCB design, and firmware.
+A fully custom quadcopter drone featuring custom chassis modelling, PCB design, and PID controller with Kalman filtering.

 ###  Scope
 To design and build a fully functional quadcopter from scratch, integrating hardware and software systems for flight control and telemetry.